-References 304
+References 327

-Acknowledgments 311
+Acknowledgments 335

-About the editors and authors 312
+About the editors and authors 336

-Index 314
+Index 339

-Effective learning

-Test questions support comprehension of concepts and definitions.
-The given feedback and study advice refer to sections in the text book.

-The concept of hospitality
+1 The concept of hospitality

 Frans Melissen

-This first chapter introduces you to the origins and history of the concept of hospitality and the on-going debate in academia on the meaning of hospitality.
+This first chapter introduces you to the origins and history of the concept of hospitality and the debate in academia that has shaped our current interpretation of hospitality.
 We use the lessons that can be learnt from this to define hospitality experiences and explain our approach towards managing hospitality experiences.
 Finally, we provide an overview of the contents and explain the links between the remaining chapters of this book.

 Quotable quotes on hospitality

 Here is a selection of quotes on hospitality that you will find if you type in the words memorable, quotes, and hospitality in a Google search:

-'Christmas is a season for kindling the fire for hospitality in the hall, the genial flame of charity in the heart.'

-- Washington Irving
+'Christmas is a season for kindling the fire for hospitality in the hall, the genial flame of charity in the heart.' - Washington Irving

-'The hospitality of the wigwam is only limited by the institution of war.'
+'The hospitality of the wigwam is only limited by the institution of war.' - Charles Eastman

-Charles Eastman

 'I've got high standards when it comes to boys.
 As my dad says, all girls should!
 I'm from the South - Tennessee, to be exact - and down there, we're all about southern hospitality.
-I know that if I like a guy, he better be nice, and above all, my dad has to approve of him!'

-- Miley Cirus

-'When hospitality becomes an art it loses its very soul.'
+I know that if I like a guy, he better be nice, and above all, my dad has to approve of him!' - Miley Cirus 'When hospitality becomes an art it loses its very soul.'
+Max Beerbohm

-- Max Beerbohm

-'No, Sir, you will have much more influence by giving or lending money where it is wanted, than by hospitality.'
+'No, Sir, you will have much more influence by giving or lending money where it is wanted, than by hospitality.' - Samuel Johnson

-Samuel Johnson

-'When I sell liquor, it's called bootlegging; when my patrons serve it on Lake Shore Drive, it's called hospitality.'
+'When I sell liquor, it's called bootlegging; when my patrons serve it on Lake Shore Drive, it's called hospitality.'Al Capone

-- Al Capone

-'Hospitality is making your guests feel at home, even though you wish they were.'
+'Hospitality is making your guests feel at home, even though you wish they were.' - unknown

-- unknown

-'In hospitality, the chief thing is the good-will.'

-- Greek proverb
+'In hospitality, the chief thing is the goodwill.' - Greek proverb